-Revenue Recognition - Revenue is recognized when title transfers at the time of shipment from the Company's or a third-party fulfillment company's facility, excluding consignment shipments as discussed below; evidence of an arrangement exists; pricing is fixed and determinable; and collectibility is reasonably assured.
+Revenue Recognition - Revenue is recognized when title transfers at the time of shipment from the Company's or a third-party fulfillment company's facility, excluding consignment shipments as discussed below; evidence of an arrangement exists; pricing is fixed and determinable; and collectability is reasonably assured.
 At the time revenue is recognized, an allowance for estimated returns is established.
 Any change in the allowance for returns is charged against net sales.
 The Company's return policy allows for the return of loose jewels and finished jewelry for credit generally within 30 days of shipment and must be returned for a valid reason, such as quality problems or an error in shipment.
 From time to time, some wholesale customers may have a contractual right to return a certain percentage of goods for any reason for specified periods of time.
 In these instances, the Company only recognizes revenue when the contractual right of return is exhausted.
 Periodically, the Company ships finished goods inventory to wholesale customers on consignment terms.
 Under these terms, the customer assumes the risk of loss and has an absolute right of return for a specified period that typically ranges from six months to one year.
-The Company that it will keep the inventory.
+The Company shall be customers are generally required to make payments on consignment shipments within 60 days upon the customer informing the Company that it will keep the inventory.
 Accordingly, the Company does not recognize revenue on these consignment transactions until the earlier of (1) the customer informing the Company that it will keep the inventory or (2) the expiration of the right of return period.